Table of Contents

 It’s all spread out there before your eyes,

-At the Hasegawa General Store.”
+At the Hasegawa General Store.” by Paul Weston

 Intimate Beaches of Hāna

-Hāna Cultural Center & Museum
+Hāna Cultural Center and Museum

 Our tour group stopped at the Hāna Ranch restaurant for a quick lunch.
-We absolutely loved the Ahi tuna poke appetizer.
-I had the Kalua Pig pork sandwich with coleslaw delicious!
-Barry had the Mahi-Mahi sandwich that he said was yummy, served with fries.
+We absolutely loved the ahi tuna poke appetizer.
+I had the Kalua Pig pork sandwich with coleslaw — delicious!
+Barry had the mahi-mahi sandwich that he said was yummy, served with fries.
 This restaurant perched on a hill with magnificent views of the azure ocean.
 We enjoyed our lunch at a leisurely pace, enjoying the light breeze.

-Note: The mile markers start at 50 at Hana Town and begin decrease on the west side of the island.
+Note: The mile markers start at 50 at Hana Town and begin to decrease on the west side of the island.

 Cascading Wailua Falls

-Kīpahulu District Visitor Center
+Explore the Kīpahulu District Visitor Center

 This region became part of the Haleakalā National Park in 1969 and includes the Pools of ‘Ohe’o.
-You will need to pay the park entrance fee at the visitor’s center.
-The entrance fee is 30 dollars which is good for 3 days.
+You will need to pay the park entrance fee at the visitor center.
+The entrance fee is 30-dollars which is good for 3 days.
 Instead, we recommend purchasing America the Beautiful pass for $80.
 The pass is good for one year and helps fund our national parks.
 We currently have a senior lifetime pass for the parks.
 The visitor center amenities are restrooms, a public telephone, picnic tables and interpretive exhibits.
 You can reserve campsites through recreation.gov.
 The campsites are along the rocky coastline.

-Water slide Swim at Pools of ‘Ohe’o
+Water slide swim at the Pools of ‘Ohe’o

-At the junction of the Pīpīwai and Kūloa Point Trail, the park service erected a Hale Hālāwai which means, “meeting house.”
-The national park service plans to begin Hawaiian cultural demonstrations here soon.
-The Kūloa Point Trail is an easy 0.7 mile loop hike to the rugged coastline.
-The well-maintained trail passes through a grove of Hala trees before reaching outstanding ocean viewpoints at the mouth of the Pools of ‘Ohe’o.
-The trail also passes several archaeological sites.
+The Kūloa Point Trail is an easy 0.7-mile loop hike to the rugged coastline.
+This well-maintained trail passes through a grove of Hala trees before reaching outstanding ocean viewpoints at the mouth of the Pools of ʻOheʻo.
+Along the way, the trail also passes several archaeological sites.

 Hiking the Pīpīwai Trail to Waiamoku Falls

-We continued climbing more stairs before stopping to take in the gigantic Banyan tree.
-The tree symbolizes wisdom in Buddhism and eternal life in Hinduism.
-The trail continues crossing over two bridges before reaching the majestic bamboo forest.
-It is still one of my favorite memories.
-We found the sound of the bamboo stems bumping against each other was absolutely amazing!
-Once you exit the forest, wade across a small stream before the trail opens up to a mesmerizing view of Waimoku Falls.
-It was like stepping into Jurassic Park.
-The mountainside falls, drops 400 feet.
-Wispy clouds and emerald green ferns cling to cliffs.
-The rainforest only added to the mysterious beauty, it was breathtaking!
+Once you exit the forest, you wade across a small stream before the trail opens up to a stunning view of Waimoku Falls.
+It felt like stepping into Jurassic Park.
+The mountainside waterfall drops 400 feet, while wispy clouds and emerald-green ferns cling to the cliffs.
+The surrounding rainforest only adds to the mysterious beauty.
+It was truly breathtaking.

-Kīpahulu Lindbergh’s Final Resting Place
+Kīpahulu Lindbergh’s Last Resting Place

-Kīpahulu Park is a little over a mile to the west of the Kīpahulu Visitor Center.
-Charles Lindbergh, who saw much of the world, was so enchanted by the area that he chose to be buried in the Kīpahulu section of Haleakala National Park.
-In a quiet setting, off the beaten path, is Charles Lindbergh’s Grave.
+Kīpahulu Park is a little over a mile west of the Kīpahulu Visitor Center.
+Charles Lindbergh, who saw much of the world, was so enchanted by the area that he chose to be buried in the Kīpahulu section of Haleakalā National Park.
+Tucked away in a quiet, off-the-beaten-path setting is Charles Lindbergh’s grave.
 He passed away from lymphoma in 1974.
-They engraved the simple headstone with, “If I take the wings of the morning and dwell in the uttermost parts of the sea,” taken from Psalms 139:9.
-A humble little chapel at the Palapala Ho’omau Church at mile marker 41.
-Missionaries using the resources of the island built the church in 1857, specifically limestone coral.
-There are exquisite views of the coastline.
-This pastoral setting is a great place to stop and reflect.

 Most travellers of the highway will turn around at this point and return the way they came, but the tour vans will continue towards the Pi’ilani Highway.